-To expand, simply click anywhere in this row and you will see a breakdown of the Maximum Out-Of-Pocket costs for each type of health and medical service.
-These costs make up the total Maximum Out-Of Pocket.
+To expand, simply click anywhere in this row and you will see the cost for each type of specified health service.
+The patient will either pay a set dollar amount for the service, or a percentage of the total cost for the service, as specified.
 This breakdown will give you and your patient a clearer picture of costs for each type of service a plan provides.

-Once you and your patient have narrowed your search down to a few different MA-PDP options, it is important to do some research on each plan's provider network.
+Once you and your patient have narrowed your search down to a few different MA-PD options, it is important to do some research on each plan's provider network.

 Medicare Advantage Plan Disenrollment Period

 As of 2019, there is a new Medicare Advantage Open Enrollment period running from January 1st to March 31st.
 In the past, patients enrolled in MA-PDs had the option to switch back to Original Medicare if they were not satisfied with their current plans.
 This means that patients could drop their advantage plans and enroll in Medicare Part A and B and sign up for a Part D plan as well.
 Patients can now, in addition, switch to a new MA-PD plan if they feel that a different advantage plan would be more beneficial for them.

 Now that you are an expert at Part D and MA-PD plan comparisons, check out this guide that will walk you through the next steps to take after enrolling a patient in a plan!